IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

    :start-after: START ContractInstanceKey
    :end-before: END ContractInstanceKey

-Once this type is defined, we can construct our :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceSpec` by filling in the :hsobj:`Plutus.Contract.Test.ContractModel.initialHandleSpecs` field of the ``ContractModel`` class:
+Once this type is defined, we can tell QuickCheck what code to run for a given contract by filling in the :hsobj:`Plutus.Contract.Test.ContractModel.initialInstances`, :hsobj:`Plutus.Contract.Test.ContractModel.instanceWallet`, and :hsobj:`Plutus.Contract.Test.ContractModel.instanceContract` fields of the ``ContractModel`` class:

 .. literalinclude:: GameModel.hs
    :start-after: START initialHandleSpecs
    :end-before: END initialHandleSpecs

-This specifies (reading from right to left) that we should create one contract instance per wallet, running ``G.contract``, the contract under test, in emulated wallet ``w``, and distinguished by a :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` of the form ``WalletKey w``.
+This specifies (reading top to bottom) that we should create one contract instance per wallet ``w``, that will run ``G.contract``, in wallet ``w``.

 Now we can run tests, although of course they will not yet succeed: